muratk5n/thirdwave/en/0119/2017/12/timeline-syria-tr.md

 # Timeline of Syria, TR Events

+* 1974
+    * 09/09: Turkey put the first of [large scale project GAP] dams on the Euphrates into use, gaining new control over the water supply to Kurdish, Syrian, and Iraqi neighbors downriver.
+* 1978
+    * 27/11: The Kurdistan Workers Party (PKK) is established during a foundation congress in the rural village of Fîs, Lice, Diyarbakır, with Abdullah Öcalan as its head.
+* 1998
+    * 20/10: Agreement signed between Syria and Turkey where Syrian government agrees cease all support for PKK an org they supported since 1980s, ending the crisis whereby TR threatened to invade Syria over the issue.
+* 1999
+    * 10/02: PKK leader Öcalan is forced to leave Syria, and is abducted by the TR in Nairobi, Kenya.
+It is widely known US CIA gave his location to its NATO partner.
 * 2008
     * 14/03: A court case to close the governing party AK starts, the Constitutional Court is one vote short to ban the party.
 It is